Raúl Alfonsín: Early life and career

 Raúl Alfonsín was born on 12 March 1927, in the city of Chascomús, 123 km (76 mi) south of Buenos Aires.
-His parents were Serafín Raúl Alfonsín Ochoa and Ana María Foulkes.
+His parents, who worked as shopkeepers, were Serafín Raúl Alfonsín Ochoa and Ana María Foulkes.
 His father was of Galician and German descent, and his mother was the daughter of Welsh immigrant Ricardo Foulkes and Falkland Islander María Elena Ford.
-Following his elementary schooling, Raúl Alfonsín enrolled at the General San Martín Military Lyceum, graduating after five years as a second lieutenant.
-He did not pursue a military career, and began studying law instead.
+Following his elementary schooling, Raúl Alfonsín enrolled at the General San Martín Military Lyceum.
+Although his father disliked the military, he thought that a military high school would have a similar quality to a private school without being as expensive.
+Alfonsín disliked the military as well, but this education helped him to understand the military mindset.
+He graduated after five years as a second lieutenant.
+He did not pursue a military career and began studying law instead.
 He began his studies at the National University of La Plata, and completed them at the University of Buenos Aires, graduating at the age of 23.
-He married María Lorenza Barreneche, whom he met in the 1940s at a masquerade ball, in 1949.
+He was not a successful lawyer: he was usually absent from his workplace and frequently in debt.
+He married María Lorenza Barreneche, whom he met in 1949 at a masquerade ball.
 They moved to Mendoza, La Plata, and returned to Chascomús.
 They had six sons, of whom only Ricardo Alfonsín would also follow a political career.

 Alfonsín bought a local newspaper (El Imparcial).
 He joined the Radical Civic Union (UCR) in 1946, as a member of the Intransigent Renewal Movement, a faction of the party that opposed the incorporation of the UCR into the Democratic Union coalition.
 He was appointed president of the party committee in Chascomús in 1951 and was elected to the city council in 1954.
 He was detained for a brief time, during the reaction of the government of Juan Perón to the bombing of Plaza de Mayo.
 The Revolución Libertadora ousted Perón from the national government; Alfonsín was again briefly detained and forced to leave his office in the city council.
 The UCR broke up into two parties: the Intransigent Radical Civic Union (UCRI), led by Arturo Frondizi, and the People's Radical Civic Union (UCRP), led by Ricardo Balbín and Crisólogo Larralde.
 Alfonsín did not like the split but opted to follow the UCRP.